 Why is Data Science Important?

-The following points highlight the importance of Data Science:
+The importance of Data Science includes:

 c) Driving Innovation: Data Science fuels innovation by revealing hidden patterns and correlations within data.
 Innovators can identify unmet needs, develop new products, and enhance existing offerings based on data-driven insights.